cbmr-data/cbmr-data.github.io/esrum/source/services/jupyter_troubleshooting.rst

    forwarded.
 Check that Jupyter Notebook is running and make sure that your forwarded ports match those used by Jupyter Notebook on Esrum.

--  "localhost refused to connect" or "Unable to connect"
+-  "Localhost refused to connect" or "Unable to connect"

    This typically indicates that port forwarding isn't active, or that you have entered the wrong port number in your browser.
 Verify that